EugenePopov/interview-practice/README.md

 # Java
-Having to sorted arrays, implement a function that will merge the arrays into one sorted array.
+Having two sorted arrays, implement a function that will merge the arrays into one sorted array.
 ```
 public static int[] merge(int[] a, int[] b) {